imagekit-developer/imagekit-ios/README.md

 ```

 ### List of supported transformations
 The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/imagekit-docs/image-transformations).
 The SDK provides a function for each transformation parameter, making the code simpler and readable.
-If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, then use the `addCustomTransformation` function and pass the transformation code from ImageKit docs as the first parameter and value as second paramter.
+If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, then use the `addCustomTransformation` function and pass the transformation code from ImageKit docs as the first parameter and value as the second parameter.
 For example - `.addCustomTransformation("w", "400")`

 | Supported Transformation Function | Translates to parameter |
 | ----------------------------- | ----------------------- |